Nanny Taxes in Washington, D.C.

 - A person who has cohabitated with the employee for no less than 12 months

-Household employers are required to maintain accurate time and payroll records that reflect the use of paid leave for no less than three years.
+Household employers must maintain accurate time and payroll records that reflect the use of paid leave for no less than three years.

 A household employer doesn’t have to change their current leave policies if those policies allow their employee to: